Health Inequalities Communities of Practice

 Each CoP will give the attendees the opportunity to learn, share knowledge and experience, and deepen understanding of these complex issues, anchored in day-to-day work.

-• Topics for future sessions may include:
+• Topics for past sessions have included:

 • Who should attend?